Zakaria-Khuda-Dady/TechPlus/README.md

 - Admin panel with secure login and registration
 - Create, edit, and delete articles (admin only)
 - Contact form
-- Session-based authentication with JWT
+- JWT authentication with Bcrypt password hashing
 - MongoDB session persistence

 ---